-Obesity has long been not only a social problem - it is, first of all, a disease characterized by impaired metabolic processes in the body, and carrying a certain risk to health.
-This is especially true for men whose overweight causes adverse health effects to a much greater degree than women.
+Obesity has long been not only a social problem - it is, first of all, a disease characterized by metabolic disorders in the body, and carries a certain risk to health.
+This is especially true for men whose excess weight causes adverse health effects to a much greater extent than in women.

 Types of Obesity by Origin